guyzmo/flask-presst/docs/quickstart.rst

-                       polymorphic model. *Defaults to False* required_fields        Fields that are automatically imported from the model are automatically required if their columns are not `nullable` and do not have a `default`.
+                       polymorphic model. *Defaults to False* required_fields        Fields that are automatically imported from the model are automatically required if their columns are not `nullable` and do not have a `default`. read_only_fields       A list of fields that are returned by the resource but are ignored in `POST` and `PATCH` requests.
+Useful for e.g. timestamps.
 =====================  ==============================================================================